sharmavins23/Scientia/APPLIED SCIENCE/Engineering and Technology/Electrical Engineering/Computer Engineering/Computer Architecture/Pipelining (Computation).md

 - Write-after-Write (WAW) hazards are also called 'false' dependency hazards.
 Since the act of writing does not depend on what is previously in the register, this dependency does not matter.
 - Control hazards are hazards that arise due to changing of control-flow instructions.
 Since control flow changes, anything queued in the pipeline needs to not execute.

-Other problems exist within the [[datapath]], such as arithmetic overflow, invalid instructions, illegal memory accesses, and divide-by-zero errors.
+Other problems exist within the [[Datapath]], such as arithmetic overflow, invalid instructions, illegal memory accesses, and divide-by-zero errors.
 These are usually called [[Exceptions|exceptions]].